colorfield/lexer-parser/README.md

 expression (e.g. '10 + 20 - 30 + 15 * 5') on the created field.
 - On node view, the calculated expression should be visible (e.g. '75').

+### React branch

+To display the expression and result within Reactn choose the 'Result and calculation steps' on the formatter.

+@todo display steps and animate them.

 ### Tests

 @todo